wittymindstech/IoTCamSendMailHomeStatus/README.md

 ./sendHomeStatus.sh

-# To integrate sensor make changes in PIR.py and
+# To integrate sensor make changes in PIR.py